s7sidofficial/Hospital_Management_System/README.md

 It offers a few upgraded capabilities, like a simple interface for adding and removing staff members and PDF prescriptions.
 Consequently, the doctor will not need to write and sign as much.

+# How to set up your system to use this HMS web-application:
+1. You must first install the following softwares on your computer before you can import this project: